-19. (1) For purposes of this Part, the period of illness must be determined from the date the employee ceases to work as a result of the illness or receives less than fifty percent of the normal remuneration from the employer as a result of the illness.

-(2) Subsection (1) applies with the necessary changes in respect of the determination of the periods of maternity and adoption benefits contemplated in sections 24(2) and 27(3), respectively.
+- 19. (1) For purposes of this Part, the period of illness must be determined from the date the contributor ceases to work as a result of the illness. - (2) Subsection (1) applies with the necessary changes in respect of the determination of the periods of maternity and adoption benefits contemplated in sections 24(2) and 27(3), respectively.